 Born 1996 in Fukuoka, Japan.

-Attended school in Osaka until 16 before transferring to a prep school in New Hampshire, USA.
-Studied Bachelor of Science in Chemistry and Economics at the University of Toronto, Canada.
+Attended school in Osaka, Japan until 16 before transferring to a prep school in New Hampshire, United States of America.
+Bachelor of Science in Chemistry and Economics (double major) from University of Toronto, Canada.

 - Diagnosed at 16.